hdrpknc/Reference-work/linting.md

 ### Using Prettier with VS Code and Create React App

 #### - Step 1: Install the Prettier and ESLint VS Code Extensions
-Install the following Visual Studio Code Extensions: ESLint Prettier
+Install the following Visual Studio Code Extensions:
+- ESLint
+- Prettier

+#### - Step 2: